 - Sore throats are frequent and do not respond to painkillers.

-- There is persistent fever - indicates an infection which should be diagnosed and treated as soon as possible.
-Infections may cause breathing problems, or lead to complications.
+- There is persistent fever - this indicates an infection that should be diagnosed and treated as soon as possible.
+Infections may cause breathing problems or lead to complications.

 - There are breathing difficulties (urgently).